EncompassRest/EncompassRest/README.md

 4. [Use `EncompassRestClient` object](#use-encompassrestclient-object) to make API calls.

 ### Create an async method
 EncompassRest is a fully asynchronous library meaning all of it's Encompass API calls are made asynchronously to allow great performance for maximum throughput.
 To get started using the library you need to write an `async` method.
-To avoid deadlocks with async code It is recommended you **_DO NOT_** use `Task.Result` or the `Task.Wait` methods and instead implement `async` all the way from the top, e.g. `Main` or your `Controller`s actions.
+To avoid deadlocks with async code it is recommended you **_DO NOT_** use `Task.Result` or the `Task.Wait` methods and instead implement `async` all the way from the top, e.g. `Main` or your `Controller`s actions.

 #### Web apps:
 ```c#